REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Related Work

 \paragraph{Expert merging.} While the above-noted works prove that expert compression is feasible via pruning, an alternative compression technique is to \textit{merge} experts.
 Generally, merging requires both a clustering algorithm and a merging technique. \citet{li_merge_2023} introduced \gls{msmoe} which first initializes expert cluster centres by identifying the \emph{dominant} experts with the highest usage frequency globally across all layers.
 The remaining non-dominant experts are clustered based on the cosine similarity of router logits.
-Finally, experts weights are aligned via permutation with the weight matching algorithm~\citep{ainsworth2023git} and merged using frequency-weighted parameter averaging. ~\citet{li_merge_2023} found that their technique outperformed \citeauthor{chen_task-specific_2022}'s \citeyearpar{chen_task-specific_2022} pruning method on \gls{mc} benchmarks. \citet{chen2025retrainingfree} proposed \gls{hcsmoe}. \gls{hcsmoe} clusters experts based on the euclidean similarity of their \textit{representative vectors} --- the average activation of each expert measured on \textit{every} token in a calibration dataset --- using hierarchical agglomerative clustering.
+Finally, expert weights are aligned via permutation with the weight matching algorithm~\citep{ainsworth2023git} and merged using frequency-weighted parameter averaging. \citet{li_merge_2023} found that their technique outperformed \citeauthor{chen_task-specific_2022}'s \citeyearpar{chen_task-specific_2022} pruning method on \gls{mc} benchmarks. \citet{chen2025retrainingfree} proposed \gls{hcsmoe}. \gls{hcsmoe} clusters experts based on the euclidean similarity of their \textit{representative vectors} --- the average activation of each expert measured on \textit{every} token in a calibration dataset --- using hierarchical agglomerative clustering.
 Similar to \gls{msmoe}, \gls{hcsmoe} uses frequency-weighted parameter averaging to merge clusters into a single merged expert.
 Without any fine-tuning, \citet{chen2025retrainingfree} found that their technique outperformed expert pruning based on router logits~\citep{he_towards_2025}, frequency, and \citeauthor{lu_not_2024}'s \citeyearpar{lu_not_2024} method when benchmarked on a suite of \gls{mc} question answering tasks.

-\paragraph{Other compression techniques.} In addition to pruning and merging, experts may be compressed through quantization~\citep{huang2025mixture}, low-rank decomposition~\citep{yang-etal-2024-moe,gu2025delta,he_efficiently_2025}, weight sparsity~\citep{he_towards_2025}, or a combination of any of the above techniques~\citep{liu_survey_2025}.
-These other approaches are orthogonal to expert pruning and merging; however, note that expert merging necessitates re-quantization for block quantization formats that share common scaling coefficients across a group of weights.
+\paragraph{Other compression techniques.} In addition to pruning and merging, experts may be compressed through quantization~\citep{huang2025mixture,li_quantmoe-bench_2025,duanmu_mxmoe_2025}, low-rank decomposition~\citep{yang-etal-2024-moe,gu2025delta,he_efficiently_2025}, weight sparsity~\citep{he_towards_2025}, or a combination of any of the above techniques~\citep{liu_survey_2025}.
+These other approaches are orthogonal to expert pruning and merging; however, note that expert merging necessitates re-quantization for block quantization formats that share common scaling coefficients across a group of weights whereas pruning does not.